- University of Cincinnati College of Law, J.D., 1980

 - The Honorable Burton Perlman, United States Bankruptcy Court for the Southern District of Ohio, 1980-1982

 Jeff is a partner in the Vorys Cincinnati office and a member of the finance, energy and real estate group.
-He leads the Cincinnati office's bankruptcy and creditors’ rights practice and has more than 35 years of experience in bankruptcy and insolvency law.
+He leads the Cincinnati office's bankruptcy and creditors’ rights practice and has nearly 40 years of experience in bankruptcy and insolvency law.
 His insolvency practice focuses on Chapter 11 reorganizations and other commercial bankruptcy proceedings and litigation; debtors’ and creditors’ rights; and out of court workouts and restructurings.
 Jeff also counsels clients involved in secured lending and related workout arrangements, with emphasis in personal property/asset based lending activities, including senior secured, mezzanine, first/second lien and unitranche financings, as well as debt sales, Article 9 enforcement proceedings and other value maximizing strategies.

-Jeff is a past president of the Tri-State Association for Corporate Renewal.
+Jeff is a past president of the Southern Ohio/Northern Kentucky Turnaround Management Association.
 He is also a member and past chair of the Cincinnati Bar Association’s Bankruptcy Law Committee, a member of the American Bankruptcy Institute, and a past member of the Local Bankruptcy Rules Advisory Committee for the Southern District of Ohio.
 Jeff is a former principal in the Cincinnati office of Squire Patton Boggs.

 - Represented lender in connection with the $174 million prepetition senior secured revolving credit facility and as cash management bank in the 2017 chapter 11 cases of GST AutoLeather, Inc. and affiliates in Delaware.